Thomas Cullen Young: Mediation of tensions between anthropologists and missionaries

 T. Cullen Young is often viewed as an unusual exception to the antagonism between missionaries and anthropologists, and the Disruption of 1843 within the Scottish Presbyterian faith.
 He often acted as the common ground between the interests of anthropology and missionary work, doing translating and mediation work throughout his lifetime.

 The period in which Young worked was one in which there were heightened tensions in the relationship between anthropologists and missionaries.
 Despite this tension, Young continued to work both as a missionary and an anthropologist, providing the slim intersection of spheres between the anthropological field and the missionary field, which demonstrates his bravery and uncommon interdisciplinary mindset.

+Personal life

+On 24 June 1908, Young married Jessie Fiddes (1876–1954), a medical missionary, in Aberdeen.
+The couple had two children including Margot Moffett (née Young), a member of The White Stag Group.
+Through his daughter Margot, Young was the former son-in-law of the Irish architect and educator Noel Moffett.

+On 14 June 1955, Young died in Edinburgh aged 74.

 Legacy

 Young's recordings of the Tumbaka people provided the first ever published record of the history and ethnography of the northern Malawi region.
 As one of the first to publish such historical records, he was a pioneer in his field.
 Young's vision for the future of African literature and historical conservation is especially crucial and novel, because this viewpoint was extremely rare in missionaries during this contextual period of time.
 His writings about the occurrences within northern Malawi showcase a talented historian who maintains a conservative missionary perspective.

 However, this contribution may be viewed with a critical approach, as Young's dependence for data on multiple informants could be seen as invalid because many of his informants were educated and living outside of their own environment.
 Whereas Young generally succeeded in retaining his objective point of view within the restrictions of the procedures of his time, his missionary and ultimately outsider perspective could have easily contributed bias and blurred his vision.

 Young's historical reports also brought up important social, political and historical issues.
 His writing challenged the common Western perspective on Africa as victims in need of rescue and targets of colonialism.
 He sought for Africa to be considered on its own grounds, and not only through the judgment and analysis of the West.

 Overall, there is evidence that Young was an influential missionary whose work impacted many in the nation.
 The most important part of his legacy is likely his influence on the development modern Africa, his historical recordings of the Tumbaka people, and his impact on the future first President of Malawi, Hastings Banda.